13 Kulot Hair Care Habits for Pinays

-Taking care of kulot hair involves a hair care routine designed for this hair type.
-For one, curly hair is prone to dryness and frizz, especially in a humid climate.
-You need hair products that are deeply nourishing and moisturizing to give your curls a good texture.
+Taking care of kulot hair requires a different approach.
+Compared with other hair types, curly hair is more prone to dryness and frizz, especially in a humid climate.
+You need hair products that moisturize your hair deeply while helping maintain the shape of your curls.

-Now is the time to switch to a nourishing hair care routine for your curls.
+Creating a hair care routine tailored for your curls can be overwhelming at first, but once you find the right products, everything will fall into place.
 Check out these tips, as well as our recommended hair serum, conditioner, and shampoo for curly hair.

 Applying hair serum can help make your curls look smoother and sleeker without weighing them down.
 You can also use hair mousse to style your kulot hair, as it tames frizz while helping make your curls more defined.